 \paragraph{Performance with Tables of Strong Locality} Figure~\ref{fig:curve_strong} shows the range and point query performance on tables with strong access locality.
 The results in Figures~\ref{fig:curve_strong_seek} and~\ref{fig:curve_strong_50} follow a similar trend of their counterparts in Figure~\ref{fig:curve_weak}.
-In general, the improved locality allows for faster binary searches since in this scenario the last a few key comparisons can often use keys in the same data block.
+In general, the improved locality allows for faster binary searches since in this scenario the last few key comparisons can often use keys in the same data block.
 However, the throughput of the merging iterator remains low because of the intensive key comparisons that dominate the search time.
 The REMIX with partial binary search improves more than that with full binary search.
-This is because improved locality reduces penalty on the scanning in a target group, where fewer cache misses are incurred in each seek operation.
+This is because improved locality reduces the penalty on the scanning in a target segment, where fewer cache misses are incurred in each seek operation.

-The point query performance of REMIX also improves due to the strong locality that speeds up the underlying seek operations, as shown in Figure~\ref{fig:curve_strong_get}.
+The REMIX point query performance also improves due to the strong locality that speeds up the underlying seek operations, as shown in Figure~\ref{fig:curve_strong_get}.
 Meanwhile, the results of Bloom filters stay unchanged because the search cost is mainly determined by the false-positive rate and the search cost on individual tables.
-As a result, REMIX is able to outperform Bloom filters when there are more than 9 tables.
+As a result, REMIXes are able to outperform Bloom filters when there are more than 9 tables.

-\paragraph{Group Size ($D$)} We further evaluate REMIX's range query performance using different group sizes ($D\in\{16,32,64\}$) on eight table files.
-The other configurations are the same as the previous experiments.
+\paragraph{Segment Size ($D$)} We further evaluate REMIX range query performance using different segment sizes ($D\in\{16,32,64\}$) on eight table files.
+The other configuration parameters are the same as in the previous experiments.
 Figure~\ref{fig:remix-table-comp} shows the performance results.
-The throughput of seek-only operations exhibits the largest variations with different $D$s when the in-group binary search is turned off.
-This is because the linear scanning in a seek operation adds a significant cost with a large $D$.
+The throughput of seek-only operations exhibits the largest variations with different $D$s when the in-segment binary search is turned off.
+This is because the linear scanning in a segment adds a significant cost with a large $D$.
 On the other hand, the differences become much smaller with full binary search.
-In the meantime, a larger group size still leads to higher overhead because of the slower random access speed within a group.
-In the Seek+Next50 experiments, the data copying dominates the execution time and there is no significant difference between using different $D$s.
+In the meantime, a larger segment size still leads to higher overhead because of the slower random access speed within a segment.
+In the Seek+Next50 experiments, the data copying dominates the execution time and there are no significant differences when using different $D$s.